Mathics3/mathics-development-guide/docs/extending/developing-code/extending/adding-new-mathics-function.rst

 .. _adding_KroneckerProduct:

 A large part of Mathics is simply a list of built-in functions that perform some computation.
-When possible, w rely on SymPy, SciPy, and mpmath functions.
+When possible, rely on SymPy, SciPy, and mpmath functions.

 In :ref:`Tutorial: Adding a new Mathics Function` we show how to write a new Builtin Function.